zhilizheng/SBayesRC/README.md

 ```
 ### Inputs
+Note: We suggested to use the TAB delimited files for GWAS summary statistics and annotation, although from our testing, space and comma also works.
+However, there were various reports that other delimiter works bad.
+(For test, use the fread function in data.table R package)

 * `ma_file` is the file of GWAS summary statistics with the following COJO format:
 ```{r, eval=FALSE, indent="   " }
 SNP A1 A2 freq b se p N